Salinn/travel-receipts/README.md

 # Travel Receipts
-This is an example of how the [react collapsible table](https://github.com/massmutual/react-collapsing-table) works with redux and customizable components
+This is an example of how the [react collapsible table](https://github.com/massmutual/react-collapsing-table) works with redux and customizable components.

+To see this app in action you can check [this link out](https://salinn.github.io/travel-receipts/)

 ## Table of contents
 - Setup